Management of HIV/AIDS: Food insecurity

 The successful treatment and management of HIV/AIDS is affected by a plethora of factors which ranges from successfully taking prescribed medications, preventing opportunistic infection, and food access etc. Food insecurity is a condition in which households lack access to adequate food because of limited money or other resources.
-Food insecurity is a global issue that have affect billions of people yearly including those living in developed countries.
+Food insecurity is a global issue that has affected billions of people yearly, including those living in developed countries.

 Food insecurity is a major public health disparity in the United States of America, which significantly affects minority groups, people living at or below the poverty line, and those who are living with one or more morbidity.
 As of December 31, 2017, there were approximately 126,742 people living with HIV/AIDS (PLWHA) in NYC, of whom 87.6% can be described as living with some level of poverty and food insecurity as reported by the NYC Department of Health on March 31, 2019.
 Having access to a consistent food supply that is safe and healthy is an important part in the treatment and management of HIV/AIDS.
 PLWHA are also greatly affected by food inequities and food deserts which causes them to be food insecure.
 Food insecurity, which can cause malnutrition, can also negatively impact HIV treatment and recovery from opportunistic infections.
 Similarly, PLWHA require additional calories and nutritionally support that require foods free from contamination to prevent further immunocompromising.
 Food insecurity can further exacerbate the progression of HIV/AIDS and can prevent PLWHA from consistently following their prescribed regimen, which will lead to poor outcomes.

 It is imperative that these food insecurity among PLWHA are addressed and rectified to reduce this health inequity.
 It is important to recognized that socioeconomic status, access to medical care, geographic location, public policy, race and ethnicity all play a pivotal role in the treatment and management of HIV/AIDS.
 The lack of sufficient and constant income does limit the options for food, treatment, and medications.
 The same can be inferred for those who are among the oppressed groups in society who are marginalized and may be less inclined or encouraged to seek care and assistance.
 Endeavors to address food insecurity should be included in HIV treatment programs and may help improve health outcomes if it also focuses on health equity among the diagnosed as much as it focuses on medications.
 Access to consistently safe and nutritious foods is one of the most important facets in ensuring PLWHA are being provided the best possible care.
 By altering the narratives for HIV treatment so that more support can be garnered to reduce food insecurity and other health disparities mortality rates will decrease for people living with HIV/AIDS.